 During the 2019 - 2020 academic year, the Office of Institutional Diversity and Inclusion and Human Resources charged a committee to review Change Makers’ mission, operations, and desired impact moving forward.
 The review committee, co-chaired by Steven Adams and Francesca Gaiba, drew upon the 300+ staff and faculty who have participated in the program as their experiences and the program’s evaluation data informed the program’s future.

-The review committee will publish their findings and the programs' recommended refinements in the Summer of 2020 and Change Makers, now an initiative within the Office of Institutional Diversity and Inclusion, will re-launch in the Fall quarter of 2020.
+The review committee will publish their findings and the programs' recommended refinements in the Summer of 2020 and Change Makers, now an initiative within the Office of Institutional Diversity and Inclusion, will re-launch in the Fall Quarter of 2021.